 Where to stay

 Cetinje has several hotels and apartments that are priced reasonably.
 They are much cheaper than the accommodations on the Adriatic coastline.
 Some good choices are:

 How to get there

-Cetinje is 12 km of air-line far from Adriatic Sea (20 minutes by car) and 15 km far from Skadar Lake.
-It is located on the main road Podgorica-Cetinje-Budva, which makes it well connected to the inside of Montenegro and Montenegrin coast.
+Cetinje is located on the main road Podgorica-Cetinje-Budva, which makes it well connected to the inside of Montenegro and coastal areas.

-From Budva: After a 10-minute drive south of Budva’s old town there’s a turning that heads inland to Podgorica.
-This turning will take you on the tour above Budva which will give you panoramic views of the Budva Riviera.
+From Budva: After a 10-minute drive south of Budva’s old town, there’s a turning that heads inland to Podgorica.
 The road leads straight to Cetinje.

-From the Bay of Kotor: You can also get there via Lovcen, which is an especially scenic route – you’ll take the stunning serpentine road above Kotor to Njegusi, head over to Lovcen then continue on to Cetinje.
+From the Bay of Kotor: You can also get there via Lovcen, which is an scenic route.
+You can take the stunning serpentine road above Kotor to Njegusi, head over to Lovcen then continue on to Cetinje.